 Use notebooks with digital pen/signing capabilities.

 If you decide to use a Tablet, purchase a suitable keyboard accessory to make typing easier.

 iPad and Android

 These are consumer grade tablets designed for casual use.
 Open Dental does not run on these devices.
 Because they do not have good stylus support, they are not useful for signature capture.
-And because they do not run Windows apps, apps for these devices must either be web-based or rewritten for each kind of device.
+Because they do not run Windows apps, apps for these devices must either be web-based or rewritten for each kind of device.